Writing Themselves In 4

 Replay the launch webinar

 The launch event features two keynote presentations.
 First from the study's lead researcher Associate Professor Adam Bourne to present the key findings.
-The second is from co-author Marina Carman, Director of Rainbow Health Victoria.
+The second is from co-author Marina Carman, Director of Rainbow Health Australia.

 This is then followed by a panel discussion from co-author Associate Professor Jen Power.
 Thank you to our panelists Rory Blundell, Oliver Keane, Jasmine Phillips, Deb Tsorbaris and Tim Bavinton.